marcopaglio/BookingApp/README.md

 ```
 **TODO:** docker compose comando cambia da sistema operativo?

-> InfoPoint :information_source:: As you can see, there is another folder inside the `docker-compose` directory.
+> :information_source: **InfoPoint**: As you can see, there is another folder inside the `docker-compose` directory.
 It also contains a compose file which starts a SonarQube instance in a Docker container.
 This can be used in conjuction with the `-Psonar` profile (not previously mentioned) to measure the code quality locally.<br>
 > Finally, in each compose file there is a short description of what it does and and what else can be done.

 ## Run the BookingApp application